cavo789/blog/blog/2023/12/10/vba-excel-ribbon/index.md

 ![Manifest added](./images/UI_Editor_Added_UI14.png)

 Before saving your file, be sure to click on the `Validate` button so a check is made to verify the quality of the content.

-In the example here below, you can see that an error is displayed saying that an attribute `ID` (in uppercase) has been found and that this name isn't declared.
-Indeed, the correct spelling is `id` (in lowercase). *XML is a case-sensitive language and is terribly strict, no syntax errors will be tolerated*

 ![Check](./images/UI_Editor_Check.png)